The Elms School, Colwall

-The Elms School is a co-educational private boarding prep school located in Colwall, Herefordshire, England.
-Including the early years and pre-prep departments, it educates children from 3 to 13 years old (with boarding and flexiboarding available from Year 3 upwards).

-It is a non-selective mainstream school, totally independent of any senior school, and therefore sends children on to a wide range of top senior schools.
+The Elms School is a co-educational private boarding and day preparatory school in Colwall, Herefordshire, England, on the western slopes of the Malvern Hills.
+Including its early years and pre-prep departments, it educates children from 3 to 13, with boarding and flexible boarding available from Year 3.
+It is non-selective and independent of any senior school, and prepares pupils for entry to a range of senior schools.